ha5ha6/judy_blog/_pages/td.md

 Expected SARSA is more complex computationally than SARSA but, in return, it eliminates the variance due to the random selection of $$a_{t+1}$$

+Expected SARSA can also do off-policy that it can use a policy different from the target policy to generate behavior

+### Double Q-learning

+A maximum over estimated values can lead to a significant positive bias

 ### Important Concepts

 **Sample updates**: involve looking ahead to a sample successor state (or state-action pair), using the value of the successor and the reward along the way to compute a backed-up value and then updating the value of the original state (or state-action pair)